 Featured-image-Blog-IT-Guide-DDoS-Layers-part2.png

-The IT Guide to DDoS: Layer 4 – Everything You Need to Know (Part 2)
+The IT Guide to DDoS: Layer 4 – What You Need to Know (Part 2)

-This post is part of a series about different types of DDoS attacks.
-To read part 1 of the series, click here.
+This post is part of a series about Layer 3, Layer 4, and Layer 7 DDoS attacks.

 Layer 4 DDoS attacks are particularly dangerous because they focus on overloading the transport layer protocols – without necessarily needing to consume vast amounts of bandwidth.
 Layer 4 attacks target the transport layer in the Open Systems Interconnection (OSI) model.